okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### CFN Init Hands-On

 After loading the CFN Init yaml file into CF, it will go through a series of different events.

+You can under "status reason" if there is a success message sent back.